LittleTealeaf/SER-225-Team-A2/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 if the tile a player intersects with is considered a "collision" or not.
 This is 100% based on the tile's tile type.
 A tile type of `NOT_PASSABLE` would return true to there being a collision. `PASSABLE` tiles cannot be collided with and would always return false.
-`JUMP_THROUGH_PLATFORM` tiles have a bit of a more complex check, because for a collision to occur the player has to be moving downwards and their bottom hurtbox has to be overlapping the jump through platform's top hurtbox.
+`JUMP_THROUGH_PLATFORM` tiles have a bit of a more complex check, because for a collision to occur the player has to be moving downwards and their bottom hurtbox has to be overlapping the jump through platform's top hurtbox. `LETHAL` tiles kill the player and restart the level.
 Overall though this method is very simple when looking at it:

 ```java
 private static boolean hasCollidedWithMapTile(GameObject gameObject, MapTile mapTile, Direction direction) {